find us and Meet our Editorial Board

 Braddick

-Michael Braddick is Professor of History and Pro-Vice-Chancellor for the Faculty of Arts and Humanities at the University of Sheffield.
+Michael Braddick is a Fellow of All Souls College at the University of Oxford.
 His research interests include state formation and political culture in early modern Britain.

 Patricia Clavin is Professor of International History at the University of Oxford.
 Her research focuses upon 20th Century European and global diplomatic history.